 About this mapsheet: This map perfect for those heading to Brooks Peninsula.
 Use it in conjunction with #106 North Vancouver Island if you are arriving from the north, or #202 Kyuquot Sound if arriving from the south.
 The area includes from Heater Point in Side Bay, all of Brooks Peninsula Provincial Park plus Checleset Bay Ecological Reserve and the Bunsby Islands -- many of the best areas to explore in British Columbia.
 Boaters will want to use it for orientation including anchorages in Klaskino Inlet, Klaskish Inlet, Columbia Cove and other refuges as well as for an overview of the entire region's shoreline, rock by rock.
 Perfect for visual orientation in addition to other navigation resources such as paper and electronic charts that lack the ease-of-use that Deck Toppers provide.The reverse side includes travel information, facts, history and safety considerations perfect for anyone visiting the area.
 Consider it the essential travel companion for anyone visiting Brooks Peninsula or for anyone simply dreaming of visiting this remarkable location.

-About the Wild Coast map/chart series: Starting in 2019, Wild Coast Publishing is embarking on an ambitious program to provide an unbroken series of mapsheets covering the entire BC coastline.
-The series begins with mapsheet #201 Brooks Peninsula and extends in order down the outer Vancouver Island coast before covering the entire south BC coast.
-You can view the initial mapsheets to be offeredhere.
+About the Wild Coast map/chart series: In 2019, Wild Coast Publishing began embarking on an ambitious program to provide an unbroken series of mapsheets covering the entire BC coastline.
+The series begins with mapsheet #201 Brooks Peninsula and extends in order down the outer Vancouver Island and up the southern BC coast then finally north through the Inside Passage.
+You can view the currently available list of mapsheets here.
 The maps are designed for paddlers and boaters, right down to the size -- a handy 24x18", slightly smaller than a traditional street map and so easy to manage when on the water.
 Use it as a "deck topper" for easy visualization as you travel on the water, use it around the campfire or your anchorage at night to plan your next day's route, and at home for research when your journey is still in the dream stage.

 Get the Expedition pack: If you are transiting the coast or interested in more of the West Coast Vancouver Island titles, the West Vancouver Island Expedition Pack is your value option.
 Get all mapsheets #201 to #211 from Side Bay and Brooks Peninsula to Bamfield and Barkley Sound in one set.
-This saves significantly over the individual purchase price of the 11 mapsheets.
+This saves significantly over the individual purchase price.